Disney Speedstorm: Characters and environments

-As of August 2025, the game has a total of (Note: This number is kept up to date by this script.
+As of February 2026, the game has a total of (Note: This number is kept up to date by this script.
 It does not count the non-playable Arbee or any upcoming Racers that are not yet playable.)
-"Racers" (playable characters) from 31 Disney media franchises.
+"Racers" (playable characters) from 34 Disney media franchises, referred to in-game as "collections".
+Each racer is assigned one of four Classes—Speedster, Trickster, Brawler, or Defender—which defines their playstyle.
 Many franchises also have an affiliated track environment, each featuring multiple track layouts, with Mickey Mouse & Friends having two (one based on modern Mickey Mouse media and one based on black-and-white shorts such as Steamboat Willie), while Disney Speedstorm itself has two original environments, "Arbee's Arena" and "Arbee's Short Circuit".
 Additionally, one environment, the Pirates of the Caribbean-inspired "A Pirate's Life", received an expansion via an update for the game's ninth season, adding new areas of the map and new track layouts.

 The game also features a wide voice cast, most of whom reprise their respective characters from their original works.
-Beginning with Season 7: Sugar Rush, however, only selected new Racers will receive voice lines, with some unvoiced racers (specifically Calhoun, Fear, Sally, Mr. Incredible and Baymax) getting voice lines later on.
-However, Season 11 have all new Racers getting voice lines with the aforementioned Mr. Incredible getting them during the third part.
+From Season 7 to Season 10, however, only selected new Racers received voice lines, with some unvoiced racers (specifically Calhoun, Fear, Sally, Mr. Incredible, Baymax, and Dr. Finkelstein) getting voice lines later on.
+Currently, six racers are unvoiced in-game (Fix-It Felix, King Candy, Anger, Disgust, Ennui, and Tia Dalma).
+However, since Season 11, all new Racers (excluding Rinzler, Yokai, and Tinker Bell, who do not speak in their original media) would receive voice lines at release.